Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/offchain_readme.md

 rm -rf demo_data; POSTGRES_CONNECTION_STRING="postgresql://username:password@localhost/postgres" cargo run --features offchain -- --da-layer mock
 ```
 * Explanation of the above command
   * `rm -rf demo_data` is to wipe the rollup state.
-For testing its better to start with clean state
+For testing it's better to start with clean state
   * `POSTGRES_CONNECTION_STRING` is to allow the offchain component of the `sov-nft-module` to connect to postgres instance
   * `--features offchain` is necessary to enable offchain processing.
 Without the feature, the functions are no-ops
   * `--da-layer mock` is used to run an in-memory local DA layer